cortex-current/Ecommerce_trends/README.md

 ## 2. In-depth exploration:
 ### 1. Is there a growing trend on e-commerce in the region?
 We can look at the number of purchases made across different months or years.
-Number of orders made increase rapidly from 2016 to 2017, then increased marginally from 2017 to 2018.
-There are more purchases in the first half or middle of the year like May, July, August than in the period after the month of August.
+Number of orders made increase rapidly from 2016 to 2017, and then gradually from 2017 to 2018.
 ```sql
 SELECT
   EXTRACT(year FROM order_purchase_timestamp) order_year,